 You are running out of time; you don’t want to code the boring part, etc. So you have an option of buying some part of the software that is you are going to use in it, like the login, sing up, etc. pages, so you have an option of buying that part (if you are a client), and here comes the COTS-commercially –off –the –shelf software.
 This is mainly used in companies to speed up their project and avoid doing overlapping tasks.

-Now, companies follow six strategies or 6R’s to identify that which application needs to retired or which needs to be migrated, this is done regularly so as to keep the server updated with codes which is recently in use in the market.
+Now, companies follow six strategies or 6R’s to identify which application needs to be retired or which needs to be migrated; this is done regularly to keep the server updated with codes that are recently in use in the market.

 THERE ARE 6 STRATEGIES TO DO IT:

 1. Rehosting : lift or shift